blazium-engine/blazium-docs/tutorials/shaders/your_first_shader/your_first_2d_shader.rst

 fragment functions.
 This tutorial targets absolute beginners to shaders.

 .. note:: If you have experience writing shaders and are just looking for an
-          overview of how shaders work in Godot, see the :ref:`Shading Reference
+          overview of how shaders work in Blazium, see the :ref:`Shading Reference
           <toc-shading-reference>`.

 Setup
 -----

 :ref:`CanvasItem shaders <doc_canvas_item_shader>` are used to draw all 2D
-objects in Godot, while :ref:`Spatial <doc_spatial_shader>` shaders are used to draw all 3D objects.
+objects in Blazium, while :ref:`Spatial <doc_spatial_shader>` shaders are used to draw all 3D objects.

 In order to use a shader it must be attached inside a :ref:`Material